 - Funding support to present at conferences. *Requests for funding must be made 3 months prior to the actual conference date(s) by submitting a CONFERENCE - TRAVEL REQUEST FORM to firstname.lastname@example.org.
 Please read the Conference Travel Policy before submitting your request.

-The STARS II application opens on July 12, 2022 in the Yale Student Grants & Fellowships database.
+The STARS II application for AY23-24 will open July 2023 in the Yale Student Grants & Fellowships database.

 - For application questions please contact Donalee Slater at email@example.com